alal9000/socializer_dev/scratch.md

 event_id
 git rm --cached */__pycache__/* - remove pycache from tracked files

 ==========================================================
-today:
+today: (commit after each)

-. pagination for friends page
+1. styles for button on approve / deny on manage requests page

+2. testing google login for name consistency - changes in user settings

-. ability to remove conversation from messages page (may need to redesign db w conversations class - method retuns sender / receiver messages)
+3. ability to remove conversation from messages page (may need to redesign db w conversations class - method retuns sender / receiver messages)

-. testing -> create 10 fake users A - I, then do vigourous testing
+4. age radios on profile page

+5. create the page requestor to url param decorator